RICHLAND COUNTY MONTANA

 I want to start offering tattoos and piercings.
 How do I get started?

 Visit the State Health Department and review the laws and rules for these establishments.
 Complete and submit the plan review application.
 You will need to submit a sample consent form, written aftercare instructions, and training certificates for you and all other artists.
 Once your application is approved, we'll schedule a pre-opening inspection and licensing.
-The license for tattooing is $135; for piercing is $135, and for only ear piercing is $75.

 Are the body piercing and tattoo licenses separate?